 - Internal injuries

-There are many causes of T-bone collisions in California.
-While some accidents are caused by poor road conditions, faulty vehicle parts, or unclear traffic signage, most T-bone accidents are still caused by bad driving.
+There are many causes of T-bone collisions.
+Some accidents are caused by poor road conditions, faulty vehicle parts, or unclear traffic signage.
+But most T-bone accidents are still caused by bad driving.
 Common causes of T-bone collisions can include:

 - Failure to yield the right-of-way,